DFanso/webtrc-app/README.md

 - Password hashing with bcrypt
 - WebSocket origin validation
-- CORS handling for WebRTC
 - SQL injection prevention with prepared statements
+- Thread-safe concurrent connections

 ## Browser Compatibility

-This application requires a modern browser with WebRTC support:
+This application requires a modern browser with Web Audio API support:
-- Chrome 23+
+- Chrome 25+
-- Firefox 22+
+- Firefox 25+
-- Safari 11+
+- Safari 14.1+
 - Edge 12+

 ## Troubleshooting

 1. **Microphone Access Denied**: Ensure your browser has microphone permissions
-2. **Connection Issues**: Check if port 8080 is available
+2. **Connection Issues**: Check if port 8081 is available
 3. **Audio Problems**: Verify your microphone is working and not muted
 4. **Database Errors**: Ensure write permissions in the application directory
+5. **Concurrent Write Errors**: Fixed with mutex protection in latest version

+## Architecture Notes

+### Audio Streaming
+- Uses WebSocket for real-time audio transmission instead of WebRTC peer-to-peer
+- Audio is captured via MediaRecorder API, encoded as base64, and transmitted
+- Server broadcasts audio chunks to all users in the channel except the sender
+- Client-side audio playback uses Web Audio API with scheduled buffer sources

+### Concurrency Handling
+- Each user connection has a dedicated mutex to prevent concurrent WebSocket writes
+- Safe broadcasting functions ensure no race conditions during high-traffic scenarios
+- Supports unlimited users per channel (limited by server resources)

 ## Development